Ludeon/RimWorld-Polish/README.md

-For Polish extended version intended for translators see README_PL.md / Dłuższa, polska wersja przeznaczona dla tłumaczy i osób zainteresowanych w README_PL.md
+Polish extended version intended for translators: README_PL.md Dłuższa, polska wersja przeznaczona dla tłumaczy i osób zainteresowanych: README_PL.md

 # Team
 We use Discord [(invite)](https://discord.gg/BPkDRh9) for coordinating our work.
 You can get in touch there.